yegor256/blog/_drafts/metrics.md

 were all along this line: programmers are not supposed to be measured!
 I bet those who answered were programmers themselves.
 Indeed, [why](https://www.youtube.com/watch?v=sZoJ3gO4PSo)
-would a programmer be interested in being measured, especially with a discrete metric?
+would a programmer be interested in being measured and being reduced to a mere number?

 <!--more-->